XayHanmonty/X_2nd_Brain/README.md

 - Python 3.9+
 - MongoDB Atlas account for vector search capabilities
-- Dependencies as listed in setup.py
+- Dependencies as listed in setup.py:
+  - sentence-transformers >= 2.7.0
+  - transformers == 4.51.1
+  - tokenizers < 0.22, >= 0.21
+  - Other dependencies as specified in setup.py

+## Dependency Notes

+The project requires specific versions of certain packages to ensure compatibility:
+- `transformers` version 4.51.1 is required for compatibility with the latest `sentence-transformers`
+- `tokenizers` must be between versions 0.21 and 0.22

+These dependencies are automatically installed when you run `pip install -e .`

 ## License